oddbird/oddsite/content/2017/1/5/git-rebase.rst

 only a version control system inasmuch as you impose a methodology on it, it's worth it to play with some different methodologies.

-One common way to use it is with a lot of merging between branches, but if you don't like the tangled web of history that creates, I'm going to propose a rebase-centric model.
+One common way to use git is with a lot of merging between branches, but if you don't like the tangled web of history that creates, I'm going to propose a rebase-centric model.
 It's a trade-off: a little harder to make, but a lot easier to understand when you need to come back to it later.